 Pursuant to ch.
-160, Stats., and based on a recommendation from DHFS, DNR established groundwater standards for atrazine in 1988 in ch.
+160, Stats., and based on a recommendation from Department of Health and Family Services (DHFS), Department of Natural Resources (DNR) established groundwater standards for atrazine in 1988 in ch.
 NR 140, Wis.
 Adm.
 Code.
 The ES for atrazine was established at 3.5 ppb and the PAL was set at 0.35 ppb.